webmeier/learnjs/outlines/outline7.md

     1. Your JavaScript file
     2. Preparing your text editor
     3. The console
-    4. Strings, numbers, and booleans
+    4. Comments
-    5. Null and undefined
+    5. You don't need semicolons
-    6. Comments
+    6. Strings, numbers, and booleans
-    7. On semicolons
+    7. Declaring variables
-    8. Declaring variables
+    8. Functions
-    9. All about functions
+    9. Arrow functions
-    10. Arrow functions
+    10. Intro to objects
-    11. Intro to objects
+    11. If/else statements
-    12. If/else statements
+    12. Null and undefined
     13. The BOM and the DOM
     14. Selecting an element
     15. Changing classes